emelocoton189/uxd-research-repo/reflections/02_Why_I_built_this_research_repo_instead_of_a_traditional_portfolio.md

 This repo is not a gallery of polished visuals or a pixel-perfect carousel of screens.
 It is a folder.
 A folder full of my systems thinking, decision-making, reflection, problem-solving, and storytelling.
 I use it to share how I approach experience research and strategy.

 Because here’s the thing.
 I’m not solely a visual designer.
 I never set out to be one.
 And while I understand the purpose of and deeply value design craft, I don’t believe compelling visuals should be the price of entry to share serious UX work.
 Especially when that work is about complex systems, inclusive content, user trust, and civic impact.
+UX also impacts many other aspects of life besides the work you do for your job.

 The market is changing.
 What employers value is shifting.
 And while that settles, I wanted to build a portfolio that reflects how I think, how I learn, and how I solve.
 Not just what I shipped.